rshahamiri/SpeechVision/README.md

 The dysarhtic speech samples are from UA Speech (http://www.isle.illinois.edu/sst/data/UASpeech/).

 Speech Vision's paper is avaiable from https://ieeexplore.ieee.org/document/9419963.
 Kindly cite the paper if you intend to use this repo.

+Also see: https://github.com/rshahamiri/SpeechVisionResidualSeparable for the updated model information.